The Still Mountain Journey

 Journey One: Pathways

 Remember the character doesn't have to be you or even human.
 It could be a daisy, an insect (think Jimminy Cricket) or an animate or inanimate object.
 This helps break open the boundaries and let it flow.
-Begin here or go straight to StoryWeaver and begin.
-She will also prompt you to get you going.
+Begin here or go straight to StoryWeaver and begin my turning yourself into a "character" in a story.
+This character can be human, stone, animal bird, flower or a shooting star.
+Let your subconscious mind get involved and begin to feed you information.
+As you begin to build your story, the StoryWeaver will feed you nuding prompts and ask questions but will always preserve and feed back to you only your words as the story builds.
+It will not write the story "for you."

 Starter Frame